zhmid/recolor/README.md

 </ul>
 <p>For more information on how to use these functions, please refer to the documentation on Hamidreza Ahmadi's GitHub page.</p>
 <h2>Conclusion</h2>
-<p>With Colorfan, you can easily add color and style to the text displayed on the terminal/command prompt in your Python applications.
+<p>With Recolor, you can easily add color and style to the text displayed on the terminal/command prompt in your Python applications.
 This module is easy to use and highly customizable, making it a great choice for developers who want to create eye-catching console interfaces.</p>